ChargeLab raises seed capital to be the software provider powering EV charging infrastructure – TechCrunch

 ChargeLab, which has raised $4.3 million in seed financing led by Construct Capital and Root Ventures, is looking to be the software provider providing the chargers built by everyone else.

 “You’ll find everyone in every niche and corner,” says ChargeLab chief executive Zachary Lefevre.
-Lefevre likens Tesla to Apple with its closed ecosystem and compares Chargepoint and Blink, two other electric vehicle charging companies to Blackberry — the once dominant smartphone maker.
-“What we’re trying to do is be android,” Lefevre said.
+Lefevre likens Tesla to Apple with its closed ecosystem and compares ChargePoint and Blink, two other electric vehicle charging companies, to Blackberry — the once dominant smartphone maker.
+“What we’re trying to do is be Android,” Lefevre said.

 That means being the software provider for manufacturers like ABB, Schneider Electric and Siemens.
 “These guys are hardware makers up and down the value stack,” Lefevre said.